triton-inference-server/server/docs/build.rst

   $ cmake ../build
   $ make -j16 trtis-custom-backends

-The first build attempt may fail with a "protobuf_generate_cpp" error.
-If that happens simply run the make command again and the build should succeed.
 When the build completes the custom backend libraries can be found in trtis-custom-backends/install.

 A custom backend is not built-into the inference server.
 Instead if is built as a separate shared library that the inference server